 The Baltimore String Orchestra Camp was founded in 1974 by violin/violist teacher Anne Lane Vosough at the Bryn Mawr School in Baltimore, Maryland.
 Her vision was to establish a summer camp opportunity for young string students to perform together.
 From a modest beginning, Baltimore String Orchestra Camp has grown to now offer four orchestra programs, viola/cello/bass ensemble, and Suzuki Violin.

 Through the years, BSOC has had many future musicians and music educators attend as young players.
 Some distinguished former students include William Terwilliger.
-Professor of Violin, University of South Carolina, Columbia, David Hardy, principal cellist, National Symphony Orchestra, and Hilary Hahn, Grammy award winning violinist.
+Professor of Violin, University of South Carolina, Columbia, David Hardy, principal cellist, National Symphony Orchestra, Molly Baer, member of Fort Worth Symphony Orchestra, and Hilary Hahn, Grammy award winning violinist.